Riding dirt bikes is an expensive hobby.

-You've got the cost of the bike and unless your backyard is connected to a trail system or the open desert you'll need to transport your bike to the appropriate place to ride.
+You've got the cost of the bike and unless your backyard connects to a trail system or the open desert expect to transport your bike to the appropriate riding spot.
 Did we mention maintenance?
 It's not like a car.
-Maintenance is an after-every-ride type of thing to keep your dirt bike in good mechanical condition.
+Maintenance means an after-every-ride type of thing to keep your dirt bike in good mechanical condition.

-The costs add up and wherever you can DIY-it, you're not only investing in the machine you ride but you're saving money too.
-Most dirt bike owners can perform some basic routine maintenance like oil changes, air filter replacement and even bleeding the brakes.
+The costs add up and wherever you can DIY-it, you not only invest in the machine you ride but you save money too.
+Most dirt bike owners perform some basic routine maintenance like oil changes, air filter replacement and even bleeding the brakes.
+Others prove far too complex requiring someone with know-how

-One task you might think is best left for a mechanic but is something you can easily do yourself is changing a dirt bike tire.
-We won't lie - it's a pain at first.
-In fact, it might even be maddening but with the right tools, a lot of patience and some practice eventually you'll get to charge your friends to change the tires on their dirt bikes.
-Changing your own tires can save you anywhere from $20 to $60 per tire.
+You might think changing a dirt bike tire requires a mechanic, but with time and a cool-head you can easily do yourself.
+We won't lie - it's a pain, at first.
+In fact, it might even take you down a dark and maddening place, however, with the right tools, a lot of patience and some practice, expect to gain the expertise to charge your friends to change the tires on their dirt bikes.
+Besides, changing your own tires saves you anywhere from $20 to $60 per tire.

-Removing a dirt bike tire is done primarily for two reasons - new tires and/or new inner tubes.
-A flat tire usually means a hole in the tube and regular routine maintenance tells you when it's time for new tires.
+You remove a dirt bike tire primarily for two reasons - new tires and/or new inner tubes.
+A flat tire usually means a hole in the tube and regular routine maintenance tells you when to get some new rubber grip.

 • Three tire irons